4neesh/DevBlog/src/posts/002javaObjectNotation.md

 - Data Structures
 ---

+<strong>Key Takeaways</strong>
+&#8226; Time complexity expresses the efficiency of an algorithm.
+The Big O is one such measure &#8226; The Big O Notation classifies the type of growth an algorithm implies to CPU has as input elements increase &#8226; The time complexity of an algorithm is only as efficient as it’s least efficient operation

 <br>
-<h4>What is Time Complexity?</h4>
+<h4>What is time complexity?</h4>
 <p>
-The terms ‘Time Complexity’ and ‘Big O Notation’ are often used synonymously to describe the efficiency of an algorithm with respect to its number of input elements.
-Defining the efficiency of an algorithm can be difficult while accounting for variables such as memory, disk, and network usage; the Big O Notation provides a classification to define the upper-bound runtime that can be expected from an algorithm's CPU usage alone, therefore discarding the other variables from consideration. </p>
+The term ‘time complexity’ is used to describe the efficiency of an algorithm with respect to its number of input elements.
+Defining the efficiency of an algorithm can be difficult while accounting for variables such as memory, disk, and network usage.
+The Big O Notation is used to identify time complexity through a classification to define the upper-bound runtime; the Big O is expressed for an algorithm's CPU usage alone, therefore discarding the other variables from consideration. </p>
 <p>
-The Big O is part of a family of asymptotic notations, including Big Theta Θ and Big Omega Ω. The notations define the upper and lower asymptotic bounds for an algorithm.
-The Big O is only concerned with the approximate worst-case complexity of an algorithm, in other words, the guarunteed time an algorithm will complete within.</p>
+The Big O is part of a family of asymptotic notations which, include Big Theta Θ and Big Omega Ω. The notations define the upper and lower asymptotic bounds for an algorithm.
+The Big O is only concerned with the approximate worst-case complexity of an algorithm; in other words, the guaranteed time in which an algorithm will complete.</p>
 <p>
-Big O defines how the resources required (from the steps taken) in the algorithm scale as the input elements grow.
-The Big O does not reflect the performance of an algorithm, which otherwise would capture how much time or memory is consumed when the algorithm is executed.
+Big O defines how the resources required (from the steps taken) in the algorithm scale up as the input elements grow.
+The Big O does not reflect the performance of an algorithm.
+The performance of an algorithm would capture how much time or memory is consumed when the algorithm is executed.
-The graph below highlights 5 classifications an algorithm can have:</p>
+The graph below illustrates the 5 classifications an algorithm can have:</p>

 ![Big O categorization](../../src/images/002Graph.png)